patrick-5546/notes/docs/internship_prep/hardware/hw_reference.md

 ### Miscellaneous Arithmetic Circuits

 - *Subtractor:* take two's complement of second input
-- *Equality comparator:* AND all the bitwise XORs
+- *Equality comparator:* bitwise XNOR
 - *Less than comparator:* subtractor; last (sign) bit is 1 when A < B
 - *Shift less than:* all 0's, except LSB is result of less than comparator (A < B)
 - *Shifters:* arithmetic shifters (`<<<` `>>>`) are the same as logical shifters (`<<` `>>`) except the right arithmetic shift is sign extended